 New Bronze, Silver and Gold applications (England and Wales)

-During a round, the College is permitted to submit a very limited number of College citations to the ACCEA for new Bronze, Silver and Gold awards in the ACCEA Round in England and Wales.
-In 2018 a total of 2 Gold, 8 Silver and 22 Bronze citations were permitted to the College by the ACCEA for all members applying from across England and Wales.
+The College is permitted to submit a very limited number of College citations to the ACCEA for new Bronze, Silver and Gold awards in the ACCEA Round in England and Wales.
+In 2021 a total of 2 Gold, 4 Silver and 26 Bronze citations were permitted to the College by the ACCEA for all members applying from across England and Wales.

 Applications are assessed by the College Area Ranking Committee (ARC).
 Each ARC is permitted to put forward a limited number of Bronze, Silver and Gold applicants for assessment in the second round by the College National Ranking Committee (NRC).